Yo! Stop poisoning the planet, Tiffany & Co! Today I found 47 LEADED items for sale on Tiffany’s website. It’s 2020! #KnowBetterDoBetter

 Fast forward to 2020…

-In spite of the opportunity to change things across the board, Tiffany & Co. has STILL not learned their lesson!
+In spite of the opportunity to change things across the board, Tiffany & Co. still hasn’t learned the lesson!

-I recently found a child’s bracelet from Tiffany’s that tested positive for low levels of Lead [I haven’t had a moment to post about it yet, but it is in the queue of “blog posts to write ASAP”], and so Tiffany & Co. (& their unethical business practices – as evidenced by the piggy bank story above, and related lax standards, and lack of transparency) has been on my mind recently.]
+I recently found a child’s bracelet from Tiffany’s that tested positive for low levels of Lead (I haven’t had a moment to post about it yet, but it is in the queue of “articles to write ASAP”), and so Tiffany & Co. (and their unethical business practices, as evidenced by the piggy bank story above, related lax standards, and lack of transparency) has been on my mind recently.

 All of the Leaded items are pictured below (scroll down to see each of the images of Leaded items currently for sale on the Tiffany website).
 For those new to this page and this work, Leaded crystal items are generally between 200,000 ppm and 400,000 ppm (20% – 40%) Lead.
-[Again, for context to understand how toxic Lead is: 90 ppm Lead (and up) is considered unsafe in items intended for use by kids.]
+(Again, here’s context to understand how toxic Lead is: 90 ppm Lead [and up] is considered unsafe in items intended for use by kids.)

-If you are not yet aware of the concerns for Leaded crystal, I encourage you to read the following posts on my blog before you continue reading this post:
+If you are not yet aware of the concerns for Leaded crystal, I encourage you to read the following articles on the Lead Safe Mama site before you continue reading this piece:

-1. My overview post about the concern for Leaded crystal.
+- An overview on the concern for Leaded crystal.

-2. My post about a crystal glass that was a likely source of poisoning for a child.
+- My piece about a crystal glass that was a likely source of poisoning for a child.

-3. My post about the possibility of decorative crystal items creating dust on shelves.
+- My article on the possibility of decorative crystal items creating dust on shelves.

-6. ….and here’s a video that shows you how to navigate my blog if you are new here.
+- And here’s a video detailing how to best navigate the website if you are new here.

-Here’s the item that I found on the Tiffany & Co. website that was so upsetting:
+Here’s the item I found on the Tiffany & Co. website that was so upsetting:

-Not only is this awful because do I not consider a Leaded crystal ice bucket to be safe for storing ICE (ice which, after being stored in this bucket, you ostensibly would then put in your drink!), but just WHO were they making this for?
-Who was Tiffany’s audience for this product —Lead paint industry executives??
-In addition to being a paint can made of (probably) 30% Lead, the name of the product (purely from the linguistic / word usage perspective) has “Lead” and “Paint” with the word “crystal” inserted between them.
+This is awful because I do not consider a Leaded crystal ice bucket safe for storing ice in (ice which, after being stored in this bucket, you ostensibly would then put in your drink!).
+But it’s also awful because just WHO were they making it for?
+Who was Tiffany’s audience for this product, the Lead paint industry executives??
+In addition to being a paint can made of (probably) 30% Lead, the name of the product (purely from the linguistic/ word usage perspective) has “Lead” and “Paint” with the word “crystal” inserted between them.

 So.
 Gross.

-I don’t know, perhaps I am unique, as a parent of Lead-poisoned children, in finding this specific product particularly triggering.
+I don’t know, perhaps I am unique — as a parent of Lead-poisoned children — in finding this specific product particularly triggering.
 Hopefully some other mothers of Lead-poisoned children will chime in here with their thoughts.
-However, this is the product that made me decide to go ahead and write this post.
+However, this is the product that made me decide to go ahead and write this piece.

 Q. “Beyond the Lead (Crystal) Paint Bucket… what’s the problem with Tiffany & Co. selling all of these Leaded products?”